magic-wormhole/magic-wormhole/docs/dilation-protocol.rst

 In the Python implementation on top of Twisted, we use Twisted APIs -- with the slight refinement that ``dataReceived()`` is called with an entire message.

-The Twisted concept of a ``Factory`` is used to register the protocols you wish to support during the ``.dilate()`` call -- any "incoming" subchannel must declare the "subprotocol" it will use, and this then uses the expected Twisted ``Factory.buildProtocol()`` API to instantiate the ``Protocol`` object for that subchannel.
+Twisted "endpoints" are used: client-style when opening a new subchannel, and server-style when awaiting a particular kind of subchannel.
+These endpoints are created via the ``DilatedWormhole`` instance returned from the ``dilate()`` call

-To initiate an outgoing subchannel, you use the ``DilatedWormhole.subprotocol_connector_for()`` API to first create a Twisted "client style" endpoint.
+To initiate an outgoing subchannel, you use the ``DilatedWormhole.connector_for("subproto")`` API to first create a Twisted "client style" endpoint.
-Your code would then use ``.connect()`` on the returned object, which will create a ``Protocol`` on your side and initiate the subchannel opening (ultimately using the registered ``Factory`` on the peer to make the other side).
+Your code would then use ``.connect()`` on the returned object, which will create a ``Protocol`` on your side and initiate the subchannel opening.
+The other peer must have called ``DilatedWormhole.listener_for("subproto")`` (and ``.listen()`` with their ``Factory``) for this to work.
+That is, for a subprotocol named ``"subproto"``, one side does client-style and one side does server-style Twisted networking.

 ..
 NOTE::

     In an earlier revision of this protocol, there was a special kind of "control" subchannel.
-    This would be a "singleton" style subchannel (at most one would ever exist).
+    This was a "singleton" style subchannel (at most one would ever exist).
     Both sides would use the "client-style" endpoint API to create their ``Protocol`` objects.

     We do not currently believe this is necessary -- request/response style protocols work well, and all our example programs exist without a special "control" channel.